microsoft/powerapps-tools/Administration/CoEStarterKit/README.md

 # Center of Excellence Starter Kit
-Get started with building the tools you need to develop a Center of Excellence.
+Get started with developing your Center of Excellence for PowerApps and Flow.

 ### Updates
 Date | Notes